scribe-security/docs/docs/intro.md

 - **Work environment:** Scribe Hub has a web user interface.
 Scribe's evidence collectors run on Linux or Mac.
 - **Permissions:** You will need permission to modify your project's build script to add a relevant code snippet connecting your project to Scribe Hub.
 - **Your project:** Scribe collects evidence for projects of any type of programming language that build a container image.
-However, in this release, Scribe's integrity validation works only with Node.js projects.

 ## Procedure
 1. In your browser, go to **[Scribe Hub](https://prod.hub.scribesecurity.com/ "Scribe Hub Link")**.
 If you have not yet registered, do so now.